Code-Institute-Submissions/The-Book-Club/README.md

    3. Build a webpage that can support retrieving a password.
    4. A success message when a user has successfully signed-up.
    5. A success message when a user has successfully sent a message on the “contact” modal.
+   6. Add in a automated check and error message if repeat password doesn't match when signing up.
+   7. Add in error messaged if the email and password do not match when trying to log in.
+   8. Add an error messge if user doesn't leave a message on the modal.

 ___